ananthakumaran/ananthakumaran.github.com/_posts/2018-10-18-personal-finance.md

 </span><span style="color: #2aa198;">    Asset:Debt:EPF  </span><span style="color: #b58900;">                             12,000 INR</span><span style="color: #657b83; background-color: #fdf6e3;">
 </span></pre>

-There can be multiple debit entries in a transaction as long as the credit and debit sum up to zero.
+There can be multiple credit entries in a transaction as long as the credit and debit sum up to zero.
 Let's say you invest 5,000 INR every month in the PPF account, it could be represented as follows.